Biden’s high court choice defies expectations on labor cases

 The two employees eventually reached a settlement agreement with Lockheed Martin.

-Lia Epperson, a constitutional law professor at American University, noted that much of the work done by a U.S. District Court judge for the District of Columbia involves cases against the government, and she said Jackson showed fairness to administrations of both parties.
+Lia Epperson, a constitutional law professor at American University’s Washington College of Law, noted that much of the work done by a U.S. District Court judge for the District of Columbia involves cases against the government, and she said Jackson showed fairness to administrations of both parties.
 In different criminal cases, Epperson suggested, Jackson has ruled for both prosecutors and defendants.

 “She has a reputation of fairness and impartiality, and she seems to be guided by fidelity to fact and law,” said Epperson, who knows Jackson from the years when they crossed paths as Harvard undergraduates.